 By 2001 the WC had grown so large that new quarters were needed and the club moved to St. Mary Magdalene Church.
 At that venue elaborate decorating was done for each meeting and event, the most memorable being a “beach scene theme” staged by Barbara Limon and Nancy Futch.

 Some social activities have been become traditions.
 The first Holiday Dinner and Auction was held in 2000 at the University Park Country Club where 100 women gathered for dinner and a charity auction.
 In 2002, LWRWC raised $7000 for charity in contrast to the $28, 000 donated in 2011 and 2012.
-By the end of 2016, the WC will have donated well over $250,000 to various charities.
+By the end of 2017, the WC will have donated close to $300,000 to various charities.

 The Lakewood Ranch Women’s Club is a seminal part of the greater Lakewood Ranch community.
 It is important to remember its history and accomplishments and the hundreds of women who have served as officers and committee members and the wonderful members who support them.